usc-isi-i2/kgtk/docs/transform/ifempty.md

 The ifempty command filters a KGTK file, passing through only those rows for which one (or more) specified columns contain *empty* values.

+!!! note
+    The [`kgtk ifnotempty`](https:../ifnotempty/) command computes the inverse output of this command.

 ### Any or All

 When multiple